 - 3x points per dollar on all other purchases

 The Amex Surpass card comes with several other travel perks that include:

 Automatic Hilton HHonors gold status.
 When you spend $40,000 or more in a calendar year you’ll earn HHonors Diamond status through the end of following year.

 The nice part is that you can use the Priority Pass at any location around the world, but the downside is you’ll pay $27 per person per visit.
 This kills the deal in my opinion.

 Is it Worth Applying?

-If you have been looking for a powerful way to manufacture spend and earn Hilton HHonors points this may be the card for you.
+If you have been looking for a powerful way to earn Hilton HHonors points this may be the card for you.
 Even if Hilton points have been devalued beyond return, they can have use at the right place and the right time.
 Some of the lower-tier Hilton properties can be a steal, such as the Doubletree Kuala Lumpur for 10,000 points per night or the Hilton Garden Inn Tucuman for 5,000 points per night.

 The Bottom Line